 About REGEN

-The REGEN (Regeneration of neighbourhoods towards a low-carbon, inclusive, and affordable built environment) project, funded by the European Union under the Horizon Europe programme, seeks forward-thinking regeneration projects to participate as Replication Scenarios.
-REGEN aims to support the decarbonization of European neighbourhoods by employing a multifaceted toolbox powered by digital technologies and sustainability assessments
+The REGEN (Regeneration of neighbourhoods towards a low-carbon, inclusive, and affordable built environment) project, funded by the European Union under the Horizon Europe programme aims to support the decarbonization of European neighbourhoods.

-The 4 large-scale DEMOS in Luxembourg, Spain, Ireland, and Italy are led by the municipalities and are directly involved with the local stakeholders as well as other actors from the consortium.
-Each demo site emphasises a specific typology.
+The 4 large-scale demos are led by the municipalities and are directly involved with the local stakeholders as well as other actors from the consortium.

-What is a Replication Scenario in REGEN?
+What is a replication scenario in REGEN?

-2 Replication Scenarios have already been selected in the Netherlands
+2 replication scenarios have already been selected in the Netherlands:

 - Replication 1: Groningen – NL